Nature vs Nurture

 Rainbow Springs – About a two-hour drive from Tampa, Rainbow Springs is a popular spot in the warmest months.
 You will find many people tubing down the chilly waters.
 Canoeing, kayaking, and paddle boarding are popular here too.

 Chances are that your student has come to love Tampa and USF.
 Let’s face it; Tampa is now their home away from home.
 (Trust me, at some point, you will overhear them tell a friend they are going home to mean back to school.
 It stings, but then you remember, that is exactly how you would want them to feel).
-Plan to enjoy the free time with your students and making memories of this special time.
+Plan to enjoy free time with your students and making memories of this special time.
+After a fun day of exploring, you may want to check out our blog on Dinner suggestions.